ftyers/fieldasr/DATA.md

 Total duration of all audio data - 21:34:23

+All received audio was cut into small fragments.
+Sometimes it was possible to cut by pauses, so as not to cut off parts of words that may be important for ASR model training.
+In this case, the Python libraries [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) and [pydub](https://github.com/jiaaro/pydub) were used.
+Sometimes it was impossible to cut by pauses (for example, if there was music playing in the background), if this was the case, then the files were cut by 5 minutes.

 ### Radio ‘Purga’ (2 hours 32 minutes)
 One of the main sources of high-quality annotated data was the Chukchi radio station [Radio “Purga”](https://radiopurga.ru/), which has a special feature at their station in which they report news in Chukchi on a regular (almost daily) basis.
+These audio recordings were segmented by sentences, and labeled using the software ELAN.

 ### Bible Audio (3 hours 36 minutes 52 seconds)
 The resource [Bible.is](https://www.faithcomesbyhearing.com/audio-bible-resources/bible-is) contains chapters from the Bible in a variety of languages from around the world, including Chukchi.
 Some Bible chapters do have a text annotation (for example, The Gospel of Luke), and some don’t (The Book of Jonah).